m-dandrea/LAVA/README.md

 For the preprocessing, some functions are used which are defined in the file __*data_preprocessing.py*__ in the folder "utils".

 The files are saved to a folder within the __"data"__-folder named according to the study region.
+The GIS-files will be saved in the coordinate reference system of the local UTM zone or in the user defined CRS.
+Some files are also stored in EPSG 4326 as well.

 In the beginning of the script you can select:
 * `consider_OSM_railways =` __0__ (don't use OSM data in study region) or __1__ (clip OSM data to study region)